peteroupc/peteroupc.github.io/colorgen.md

     - applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Nearest_Colors)), or
     - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.
 - Finding the number of _unique_ colors in an image is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.
 (How to implement hash tables is beyond the scope of this page.)
-- For applications where matching colors from the real world is important, colors must be measured using a colorimeter or similar device, or be extracted from calibrated [_scene-referred_ image data](http://eilv.cie.co.at/term/567) (which are "estimates" of a scene's colors).
-JPEG, PNG, and many other image formats store sRGB image data by default; however, sRGB is an [_output-referred_](http://eilv.cie.co.at/term/565) (_display-referred_) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors).
-Calibration techniques for real-world color matching are outside this page's scope.
+- For applications where matching colors from the real world is important, colors must be measured using a colorimeter or similar device, or be extracted from [_scene-referred_ image data](http://eilv.cie.co.at/term/567) (such as a raw image from a digital camera) whose colors have been corrected by calibration.
+JPEG, PNG, and many other image formats store [sRGB](#sRGB) image data by default; however, sRGB is an [_output-referred_](http://eilv.cie.co.at/term/565) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors), making sRGB images unsuitable for real-world color matching without more.
+Calibration techniques for such matching are outside this page's scope.

 <a id=Color_Maps></a>
 ## Color Maps

-A _color map_ (or _color palette_) is a list of colors (which are usually related).
+A _color map_ (or _color palette_) is a list of colors, which are usually related.
 All the colors in a color map can be in any color space, but unless noted otherwise, [_linearized RGB_ colors](#Linearized_and_Companded_RGB) should be used rather than companded RGB colors.

 <a id=Kinds_of_Color_Maps></a>
 ### Kinds of Color Maps